53 percent of NRIs believe that domestic investments offered better returns

 – Fully and mandatorily convertible preference shares and

-– Fully and mandatorily convertible debentures, among others.
+– Fully and mandatorily convertible debentures, among others. - Funds can be Sourced from various accounts:

 – Foreign bank accounts